-- On clicking questions, the allowed languages settings pane opens up.
+- On clicking questions, the Allowed Languages settings pane is displayed.
 You can select as many languages as you want to allow for the test.
-You can also conveniently choose the select all or clear all option provided.
+You can also conveniently choose the Select all or Clear all option.

 Configuration for Coding Questions

-With this setting, you can enable or disable what candidates can do/ see for programming questions in the test.
+With this setting, you can enable or disable what candidates can perform or see for programming questions in the test.

 - Show status of hidden test cases (after all sample test cases pass): If this option is enabled, then candidates receive test case feedback from all non-sample test cases.
 Otherwise, they only see the results of sample test cases.